Hamas' threat to delay the next release of Israeli hostages raises fears for Gaza ceasefire

 Relatives of the newly released hostages, at times sobbing, have described people being chained or held underground for months and eating half a piece of pita per day.
 Freed hostages have described going months without showering.

-The accounts have put furious new pressure on Israeli Prime Minister Benjamin Netanyahu’s government to begin the delayed talks on the ceasefire’s second phase, which is meant to see more hostages released and bring a full withdrawal of Israeli forces from Gaza.
+The accounts have put furious new pressure on Israeli Prime Minister Benjamin Netanyahu’s government to begin the delayed talks on the ceasefire’s second phase, which is meant to see dozens of remaining hostages released and bring a full withdrawal of Israeli forces from Gaza.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war